 Mr. Crist was quoted in the New York Times today as saying “I’ve decided to do it, for the pure and simple reason that I just think it’s the right thing to do.
 In some ways it seems like a tragic conclusion to a young man’s life to have maybe this be a lasting legacy, where we’re not even sure that it actually occurred.
 The more that I’ve read about the case and the more I get briefed on it, the more convinced I am that maybe an injustice has been done here.”

 Morrison’s possible pardon has come to Florida’s governors in the past, including Crist, but no real consideration seems to have been given to Morrison’s case.
-Morrison’s conviction in September of 1970 was immediately appealed by Morrison’s attorney Max Fink, on several appealable grounds such as the Judge “forgetting” to give a jury instruction that there wasn’t enough evidence to prove exposure, and the failure to allow testimony that Morrison was within his First Amendment rights and was within the Supreme Court‘s definition of community standards.
+Morrison’s conviction in September of 1970 was immediately appealed by Morrison’s attorney Max Fink, on several appealable grounds, such as the Judge “forgetting” to give a jury instruction that there wasn’t enough evidence to prove exposure, or the failure to allow testimony that Morrison was within his First Amendment rights and was within the Supreme Court‘s definition of community standards.
 Morrison was out on bond at the time of his death in July 1971.

 Morrison’s pardon still needs to run the gauntlet of the full Board of Executive Clemency, which includes Gov. Crist.
 The board is set to meet on December 9th, (2010), the day after what would have been Morrison’s 67th birthday.